dsccommunity/ActiveDirectoryCSDsc/README.md

 - **AdcsOcspExtension**: This resource can be used to configure OCSP URI extensions on a Certificate Authority after the feature has been installed on the server.
+-**AdcsAiaExtension**: This resource can be used to configure OCSP URI extensions on a Certificate Authority after the feature has been installed on the server.

 This project has adopted [this code of conduct](CODE_OF_CONDUCT.md).